 We cannot be certain that our devices and procedures will be able to replace those established treatments or that either physicians or the medical community in general will accept and utilize our devices or any other medical products that we may develop.
-For example, we cannot be certain that the medical community will accept the NeuraGen(TM) Nerve Guide over conventional microsurgical techniques for connecting severed peripheral nerves.

 In addition, our future success depends, in part, on our ability to develop additional products.
 Even if we determine that a product candidate has medical benefits, the cost of commercializing that product candidate may be too high to justify development.
-Competitors may develop products that are more effective, cost less or are ready for commercial introduction before our products.
+Competitors may develop products that are more effective, achieve more favorable reimbursement status from third party payors, cost less or are ready for commercial introduction before our products.
 For example, our sales of shunt products could decline if neurosurgeons increase their use of programmable valves and we fail to introduce a competitive product, or our sales of certain catheters may be adversely affected by the recent introduction by other companies of catheters that contain anti-microbial agents intended to reduce the incidence of infection after implantation.
 If we are unable to develop additional commercially viable products, our future prospects could be adversely affected.

 Market acceptance of our products depends on many factors, including our ability to convince prospective collaborators and customers that our technology is an attractive alternative to other technologies, to manufacture products in sufficient quantities and at acceptable costs, and to supply and service sufficient quantities of our products directly or through our distribution alliances.
-In addition, limited funding available for product and technology acquisitions by our customers, as well as internal obstacles to customer approvals of purchases of our products, could harm acceptance of our products.
+In addition, limited funding available for product and technology acquisitions by our customers, as well as internal obstacles to customer approvals of purchases of our products and unfavorable reimbursement methodologies of third party payors could harm acceptance of our products.
 The industry is subject to rapid and continuous change arising from, among other things, consolidation and technological improvements.
 One or more of these factors may vary unpredictably, which could materially adversely affect our competitive position.
 We may not be able to adjust our contemplated plan of development to meet changing market demands.